granck/CSCI2467_Homework/README.md

 # CSCI2467_Homework
-Location of homework and test code to get later
+Used to test all code in the cook environment